 Xamarin: Xamarin does not require you to compromise on speed, be it Android or iOS.
 It supports 64-bit mode and renders faster UI by making use of a host platform’s native features.

 Though the above discussion clearly establishes Xamarin as the winner, the selection majorly depends on the business requirements and priorities, along with the availability of the resources.
-Both the frameworks can help you gain exceptional results as well as great cross-platform apps if used strategically.
+Both frameworks can help you gain exceptional results as well as great cross-platform apps if used strategically.